 A new era

-In 2020, Swiss Life Asset Managers and BEOS AG acquired the Griesheim industrial park, named it “Frankfurt Westside”, and have been developing the 73-hectare site into a modern, mixed-use commercial district ever since.
+In Dezember 2019, Swiss Life Asset Managers and BEOS AG acquired the Griesheim industrial park, named it “Frankfurt Westside”, and have been developing the 70-hectare site into a modern, mixed-use commercial district ever since.
 The 1600-metre-long bank of the Main is also part of the development project and will be opened to the public.
 Where factories and production facilities once stood, space is being created for something new.
-Some historical buildings are to be preserved and revitalised to retain a sense of the place’s history.
-Conversely, there are also a number of buildings, primarily structural shells, and infrastructures which are dilapidated and unsuitable for further use.
-One of them was a reinforced concrete chimney, the demolition of which was a unique and vertigo-inducing challenge.
+In addition to selected historical buildings that are being preserved and revitalised, there are also a number of buildings, primarily structural shells, and infrastructures which are dilapidated and unsuitable for further use.
+One of them was a reinforced concrete chimney, the demolition of which required a special approach.

 Demolition at dizzying heights

-Although a relic of the industrial age, the building had to be removed to make room for the development of the new district.
+Although a relic of the industrial age, the building had to be removed to make way due to its location and condition.
 A controlled explosion would have been the fastest way, but this was out of the question because there are other buildings worthy of protection in the immediate vicinity, including a transformer station that is still in operation.
 An alternative solution was needed.
 This was found in the form of a remote-controlled demolition robot that would remove the chimney piece by piece from top to bottom.

 Spectacular dismantling of the 70-metre-high chimney